 Abstracts for Poster Presentation

 Abstracts are due Thursday, June 26, 2014.

 Share your research in a small, relaxed environment and receive valuable feedback from the expert faculty and peers.

-Student, trainee and junior faculty attendees are encouraged to submit an abstract for poster presentation to Lee Krinzman at email@example.com.
+Student, trainee and junior faculty attendees are encouraged to submit an abstract for poster presentation to Jamie Parreco at firstname.lastname@example.org.
 Those who submit an abstract for poster presentation will be notified on or before Thursday, July 17, 2014, regarding the status of their abstract.